mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 ## How does it work?

-The Salesforce Data Cloud Iceberg Connector functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as an intermediary between Salesforce Data Cloud and your AWS S3 storage:
+The Salesforce Data Cloud Iceberg Connector functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as an intermediary between Salesforce Data Cloud and your cloud storage:

 1. **REST API Implementation**: The Node.js Express server exposes endpoints that conform to the Apache Iceberg REST Catalog API, including: